 |Study group||30 preterm infants born at a gestational age of 23 to 26 weeks.||396 preterm infants born at a gestational age of 23-26 weeks and 398 preterm infants of 27-28 weeks.|

 |Aim||Define the minimum dose of paracetamol that is able to close the ductus arteriosus before or at day 7 after birth in preterm infants born at a gestational age of 23 to 28 weeks.||Find out whether the prophylactic use of paracetamol in preterm babies during their first five days of life is safe and effective in reducing risk of death or severe complications of prematurity, like brain bleedings, pulmonary lesions or eye problems, by preventing a persistent ductus arteriosus.

 In this phase two different treatment groups will be compared to each other.
 Therefore, all patients will be allocated to one of two groups (figure 2).

 Figure 1.
 Study procedure in phase II of the study

 Figure 2.
 Allocation of the participants in the study group in phase III

 The role of EFCNI in TREOCAPA

-EFCNI will ensure public and patient involvement (PPI) during all phases of the TREOCAPA clinical trial and is responsible for the coordination and management of a Parental Advisory Board (PAB).
+EFCNI ensures public and patient involvement (PPI) during all phases of the TREOCAPA clinical trial and is responsible for the coordination and management of a Parental Advisory Board (PAB).
 We want to make sure that the parents of preterm babies have a say, are informed and reassured throughout the whole process since, in the end, the results will have a direct effect on their lives and those of their children.
-Moreover, EFCNI will provide input on trial materials and will be responsible for the communication strategy.
+Moreover, EFCNI provides input on trial materials and is responsible for the communication strategy.
 The objectives of the communication strategy are: